 In the Weasley’s large family there is every personality in the book.
 A goofy dad, over protective mom, a wild dragon taming sibling, the rule-following older brother, jokester twins, an unexpected and powerful sister, and more.

 Harry, and all the readers that live vicariously through him, are drawn to this family.
 During Harry’s long summers at Privet Drive, he would long to be at the Burrow.
 Thinking of the hodgepodge house as his true home.
-Sometimes, our young Ron could not see all the goodness that Harry saw in this quirky family.
+Desite the fact that our young Ron could not see all the goodness, Harry and I saw so much to admire in this quirky family.

 So the question is, how can our families look a little more like the lovable Weasleys?